-I sit at the intersection of design and front-end development, heading up a small team as the lead designer.
+I sit at the intersection between design and front-end development, working with a small and talented team as the lead designer.
 It’s my job to make sure everything looks great and works intuitively, building digital products that are fit for purpose and full of joy.
-If you ever read, click, look for, tap, drag, delete, edit or sign into something, I’m the one who designs and builds that user experience.
+Every time you read, click, search, tap, drag, delete, edit or sign in, I’m the one who designs and builds that user experience.

-Ed Microlearning is a SaaS learning platform.
-We provide the tools to author and deliver better training.
-Our point of difference is a simpler and smarter product, so our customers can deliver well-designed, enjoyable training on any device.
+Before the Institute, I was at Ed Microlearning – a SaaS learning platform.
+Their tools help businesses to author and deliver better training.
+The simpler and smarter product means customers can deliver well-designed, enjoyable training on any device.

-The small size of our team means I work right across the product.
+I’m all about balancing the big picture with the nitty gritty.
 I make decisions about the best way to introduce new features, how they fit into the user experience and how we can achieve great results within technical and time constraints.
 Then I get my hands dirty.
-On any given day, you might find me with my design hat on, creating wireframes, mock-ups, graphics and animations, style guides, logos and any other artwork needed for the platform.
+On any given day, you might find me with my design hat on, creating wireframes, mock-ups, graphics and animations, style guides, logos and any other artwork.
 Otherwise I’ll be working on the front-end, producing prototypes, implementing designs and interactions into the final product, reviewing code or writing documentation.

 My full time role is only half the story.
 I’m always busy working away on other projects, which have taken various forms over the course of my career.
 Currently I’m moonlighting as a type designer, creating a number of different retail fonts.
 This text is set in the latest, a typeface called Philippa.
 In the past, I’ve created an iOS app for creatives to manage colour swatches on the go.
 You might know Typicons, one of the first freely-available icon fonts.
 I’ve also written a number of open source front-end libraries, which you can find on GitHub.
 My interest in design fields that interrelate with my work keeps me engaged and provides fresh insight into the problems that need to be solved day‑to‑day.

-I’m an enthusiast who wants to make better digital products.
-I get excited about the small details—microcopy, tone of voice, typography, motion—as well as the big picture—user journeys, information hierarchy, business logic, brand positioning.
-A balance of both is needed to create beautiful, well-designed products.
+I want to make better digital products.
+I get excited about the small details – microcopy, tone of voice, typography, motion – as well as the big picture – user journeys, information hierarchy, business logic, brand positioning.
+You need both to create beautiful, well-designed products.

 There is high standard of excellence that we now expect in a competitive, global marketplace, where technology giants normalise best-in-class software.
 But success isn’t exclusive to teams with endless resources and massive scale.
 By designing finely-tuned solutions that address real problems, I help make things that people want to use.